Board/Staff Profiles

 General Al Gray enlisted in the United States Marine Corps in 1950.

 General Al Gray presided over changes in training in the 1970s with an emphasis on large-scale maneuver in desert and cold-weather environments, and changed Marine doctrine to one of maneuver warfare in the 1980s.
 This transformation from the Vietnam War-era is sometimes called the second enlightenment of the Marine Corps (the first being under Major General John A. Lejeune), and included development of a robust maritime special operations capability, emphasis on the education of leaders, establishment of Marine Corps University, and development of a long-range desert operations capability.
 As a reminder that the primary role of every Marine is a rifleman, he had his official photograph taken in the Camouflage Utility Uniform, the only commandant to have done so.
-Al Gray Civic Institute is named for General Gray, whose vision for the institute is longstanding.
-See Commander’s Intent for the Institute’s statement of purpose.
+General Gray is the founder of our Al Gray Marine Leadership Forum.
+See Commander’s Intent for the Al Gray Marine Leadership Forum’s statement of purpose.